⇾ We take off the masks and say what we REALLY want to say.

 The third thing about branding, number three, is that you have incredible value to offer.
 And if you don’t, then you shouldn’t have a business.
 You have something super valuable to offer to your clients in order to have a good brand.
 What that means is they are able to get results.
 Get whatever the results you’re trying to give them.
 That one’s pretty easy.
 That’s the content.
 You should have that down.
 If you don’t, you can’t have a good brand.
 This is step two after you kind of develop your business concept and your process and all that stuff.
 So come back after you have that if you don’t have that yet.

 Then the last thing is the one that everybody is always excited about and I get the most questions about is the design.
 Most people associate branding with design.
-Hopefully just by answering the questions to join this group, you’ve already kind of realized that it’s much more than just your design and your logo and your colors and all that stuff.
+Hopefully you’ve already kind of realized that it’s much more than just your design and your logo and your colors and all that stuff.
 And that’s super fun.
 It is.
 But you have to have all of these other things in place before you can get to the design.
 I’ve already seen a couple of questions and I get emailed these questions all the time.
-Like, yes, I’m the Creator, I’m the lover archetype and I’m excited I want to do these colors and I want a logo this.
+Like, yes, I’m excited I want to do these colors and I want a logo like this.
 I’m like, okay, cool.
 That’s awesome.
 So, but who’s your ideal client?
 And they’re like, oh well I don’t know yet.
 Okay, so design comes last.
 You have to have all those other pieces in place because otherwise how are you going to create designs that connect with them if you don’t even know who they are?
 Right?
 Design comes last.

 That’s the four things.
 Do a quick recap.
 You are your brand, you are what makes you different.
 Number two, your ideal clients love you.
 You have to figure out who they are and then find them and talk to them and figure out how to speak their language.
 Number three, you have to have something valuable to offer.
 If you don’t, go figure that out first and then come back and try to build the brand, and four design comes last.
 Do design at the very end and then you will be good.